 ATF does not have statutory authority to suspend licenses, but in practice they will sometimes pressure an FFL to agree to give up their license, then after a period of time will entertain a newÂ application.

 Finally she outlines changes in regulations involving manufacturers of machineguns and personally made firearms.
 Manufactures hardly ever make everything in house, and ATF used to issue variances that allowed transfer of NFA items between different manufactures.
 ATF cracked down on this in 2012 and argued those transfers were illegal, and that the FFL had to “babysit” machineguns if they were going to another manufacturer.

 ATF 2015-1 addressed the issue of “build parties” where they essentially ruled that this activity was “manufacturing” under the GCA and therefore required to obtain an FFL.
 Basically, if you make a firearm, you have to do it all yourself with your own equipment.
 You can’t get help from a machine shop or FFL.

-2 Responses to “National Firearms Law Seminar, Panel 2”
+3 thoughts on “National Firearms Law Seminar, Panel 2”

 Help meaning what, exactly?
 Can tools/facilities be rented, as long as the only thing the owner does is process payment (IE, they don’t supply any “knowledge?”